 Trash is for anything worn out, broken or unusable.
 These items should not be given to charity.

 Charity is for anything that is in good condition that another person could benefit from.
 These are items that are would not benefit a friend or family member and are not valuable enough to sell.

-Sell is for any item that you believe would make you a decent amount of money on, if you sell it online, in a garage sale or in a consignment sale.
+Sell is for any item that you believe would make you a decent amount of money if you sold it.
+You could sell it online, in a garage sale or in a consignment sale.
 Any item that you do not sell or forget to sell within two months should be put in the charity pile.

-Repair is for items that will have to be fixed by taping, gluing, sewing, etc. You should only put items in this pile if you will actually fix them or take them to get repaired.
-If you know that will not happen the item belongs in the trash.
+Repair is for items that will have to be fixed by taping, gluing, sewing, or need to be taken out for repair.
+You should only put items in this pile if you will actually fix them or take them to get repaired.
+If you know that will not happen, the item belongs in the trash.

-Relocate is for items that need to be moved to a more appropriate space in your house.
+Relocate is for items that need to be moved to a more appropriate space in your home.